Illinois Adult Use Cannabis Dispensary

 What Does the New Illinois Law Say About Cannabis Dispensaries

-Q: When can marijuana dispensaries in Illinois start selling and when can people start buying weed legally?
+Q: When can licensed cannabis dispensaries in Illinois start selling and when can people start buying weed legally?

 A: January 1, 2020